dart-lang/homebrew-dart/README.md

 This is the official [Dart][] tap for [homebrew][].

-Mac users can use these formulae to easily install and update Dart SDK.
+Mac users can use these formulate to easily install and update Dart SDK.
 Both dev and stable channels are supported.

 ## Initial setup